knockout/knockout/documentation/computedObservables.md

     }

 Because `self` is captured in the function's closure, it remains available and consistent in any nested functions, such as the `ko.computed` evaluator.
 This convention is even more useful when it comes to event handlers, as you'll see in many of the [live examples](../examples/).

-### Dependency chains just work

-Of course, you can create whole chains of computed observables if you wish.
-For example, you might have:

-* an **observable** called `items` representing a set of items
-* another **observable** called `selectedIndexes` storing which item indexes have been 'selected' by the user
-* a **computed observable** called `selectedItems` that returns an array of item objects corresponding to the selected indexes
-* another **computed observable** that returns `true` or `false` depending on whether any of `selectedItems` has some property (like being new or being unsaved).
-Some UI element, like a button, might be enabled or disabled based on this value.

-Then, changes to `items` or `selectedIndexes` will ripple through the chain of computed observables, which in turn updates any UI bound to them.
-Very tidy and elegant.

 ### Forcing computed observables to always notify subscribers